mike-quiroga/carbonldp-website/project-documentation/how-to-add-content-to-the-website.md

-## Add a principal page
+## Add a page

-A principal page, is a page that can be found at the top level of the navigation menu

-1. Add the directory and file in source/
+1. Add the directory and file in `source/`

-There are two options to creating the new page:
-    a.
-Manually:
-        - Create a new directory in `source/` and create a
+	- Create a new directory in the desired directory in `source/`
 	- Create a file .ejs in the new directory with the name "index"

-    b.
-In the terminal run the command `hexo new page "directory-name"`
-        - Rename "index.md" file to change extension "index.ejs"
-        "
 	- naming the directory: the name of the directory will be part of the link of the publish site
-    - hexo will create the page using the page scaffold

 2. Edit index.ejs" front-matter
 	front-matter: block of YAML or JSON at the beginning of the file that is used to configure settings for your writings.[hexo - front-matter documentation](https://hexo.io/docs/front-matter.html)